JorritSalverda/CacheMagic/README.md

 	wrapInRetry: true));
 ```

+Validation of settings always takes place during construction of the object so it fails as early as possible.

 ### Non-static usage

-If you wish to be able to inject it - for example for having different settings in different places - you can use the `RetryInstance` class:
+If you wish to be able to inject it - for example for having different settings in different places - you can use the `CacheInstance` class:

 ```csharp
 ICacheInstance instance = new CacheInstance(new CacheSettings(